-We operate in six foreign countries and a significant portion of our revenues come from our business in these countries.
+We operate a global business and a significant portion of our revenues come from our business outside of the United States.
 Our operations outside the United States may be affected by changes in trade protection laws, policies and measures, and other regulatory requirements affecting trade and investment, including the Foreign Corrupt Practices Act, the United Kingdom Bribery Act and other foreign laws prohibiting corrupt payments, as well as import and export regulations.
 We have assets in certain emerging markets, and the developing nature of these markets presents a number of risks.
 Deterioration of social, political, labor or economic conditions, including the increasing threat of drug cartels, in a specific country or region and difficulties in staffing and managing foreign operations may also adversely affect our operations or financial results.